Travel Guide

 A group of hikers at the Havasu Falls check-in window.

-Make sure you know where to go and what to bring to check-in successfully before you hike to Havasu Falls.
+Make sure you know where to go and what to bring to successfully check-in before you hike to Havasu Falls.

 Once your group successfully checked in, all visitors must wear their wristbands during their visit to Havasupai.